+The History of Alcatraz Island is a very interesting one.
 Located in the San Francisco Bay, just over a mile from the shores of San Francisco is Alcatraz Island.
 The island was developed in the 1860s for use as a military fort and a military prison.
 Alcatraz acted as a penitentiary for military personnel during The Civil War, The Spanish-American War and World War I. During that time the island prison held an average of over 200 and up to 500 prisoners from all sides of the conflicts.
 In 1934 the prison was handed over to the United States Justice Department and became a Maximum Security Federal Penitentiary.

 Alcatraz Famous Inmates